What is a deed of trust?

 How does a deed of trust work?

-When you close on your home, you’ll sign a document called a promissory note, which is a promise to repay the loan with interest.
+When you close on your home, you’ll sign a legal document called a promissory note, which is a promise to repay the loan with interest.
 This document also outlines your principal payments, interest rate, due dates, and maturity dates.

 A promissory note is linked to the deed of trust.
 The deed of trust transfers the title of the property to a third-party trustee, where it’s held as collateral until the loan is paid off.

-Once the borrower has repaid the loan — according to the payoff date listed on the promissory note — and the deed is returned to the homebuyer.
+Once the homeowner has repaid the loan — according to the payoff date listed on the promissory note — and the deed is returned to the homebuyer.
 If the borrower defaults on the loan, the trustee takes control of the property.

 What are the benefits of a deed of trust?